 The Company actively promotes a set of values designed to assist all personnel in their dealings with each other, competitors, customers and the community.
-The Company has adopted a Code of Conduct policy which is set out in this Charter.

-The Company has also adopted a Share Trading Policy, which is also set out in this Charter.
+The Company has adopted a Code of Conduct policy which is set out in Section 4 of this Charter.
+The Company has also adopted a Share Trading Policy, which is set out in section 5 of this Charter.